I hate, hate, hate the influencer “thing.”

 Hello?
 Influencers?
 Is that you?

 And that’s good.
 Because what plays in NYC won’t always play in Peoria.
 What’s hip on the Sunset Strip could look ridiculous in Indianapolis.
 Chicago style is not always Denver style.
 Or Phoenix style.
 Or Ocala or Corpus Christi or Fargo or Temecula style.
 Yet I believe that there is still some common, useful, practical ground to be had.

 Influencers run to money like rats run to dumpsters.
 One of the guiding principals of Dappered is: Content first.
 Don’t chase the money.
 Money should follow if we write interesting, compelling, useful stuff.
 Yes, we use affiliate programs.
 We get a small commission if you happen to buy something (most stuff, not all).
-It’s a necessity in the age of AdBlock (we’d love it if you would consider white-listing us).
+It’s a necessity in the age of AdBlock (we’d love it if you would consider green-lighting us if you use that sort of thing).
 But affiliates also act as a check on ourselves.
 If we blow smoke just to make a quick buck and you buy something and you hate it?
 Poof.
 There goes the business.
 We have to be honest, good or bad, affiliate or not.
 Trust is paramount.
 If you don’t trust us, you shouldn’t read us.
 Period.

 We don’t take money to publish a review, or write up a sale, or post a steal alert to social media.
 We never keep photo/review samples, and often pay out of pocket to ship the stuff back.
 If a brand sends us something without asking?
 They’re dead to us.
 We don’t require you to jump through stupid social media hoops to enter a giveaway.

 Influencers are making a TON of money, as well as hoarding a bunch of stuff, doing all those things.